Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Numerical results

 We numerically compute solutions of \eqref{q1}-\eqref{q5}, subject to the Dirichlet boundary conditions \eqref{dirichlet}, with $\mb X$ as in \eqref{fixedX}, and parametrically change $\mc A$ from $\mc A=-20$ to $\mc A=0$.
-The computations are carried out using COMSOL Multiphysics solvers.
+The computations are carried out using COMSOL Multiphysics, which employs the finite element method for spatial discretization and the MUMPS (Multifrontal Massively Parallel Sparse) direct solver.
+A mesh size of $\Delta z=10^{-3}$ is used after verifying mesh independence.
 The results for $\lambda=1000$ are plotted in Figure~\ref{fig:largedomain} for the $\pi$-twisting and $2\pi$-twisting helices as initial guesses for the numerical solver.
 First of all, at a finite temperature (or at a finite $W$), the formula given in~\eqref{helical} is not strictly valid since a simple harmonic function is insufficient to characterise the solution, as can be inferred from the figure.
 However, the solutions are still found to be splay/bend free, except in small neighbourhoods of $z=0,1$.
 The plots for $\mc A=-6.6$ show that there is significant local biaxiality near the points $z_n=n/2\omega$, $n=1,3,5,\dots2\omega-1$.
 Both the $\pi$-twisting and $2\pi$-twisting solutions then disappear roughly at $\mc A = -5$ and the solution transitions to the untwisted solution, dictated by the minimizer of $f_m$ for $\mc A = -5$ in Figure~\ref{fig:prolateX}.
 Notably, this untwisting transition becomes more abrupt and occurs at lower temperatures for larger values of $\lambda$, where the bulk effects (governed by $f_m$) dominate the energy landscape.
 For instance, when $\lambda=7000$, the untwisting occurs near $\mc A= -8$.
 We also perform computations by decreasing $\mc A$ parametrically, using $\mb Q = \mb X/\Sigma_s$ as an initial guess.
-These suggest that the untwisted solution can persist to large negative values of $\mc A$, although we expect such states to be unstable at sufficiently low temperatures, due to the preference for twisted minimizers.
+These suggest that the untwisted solution can persist to large negative values of $\mc A$, although we expect such solutions to be unstable at sufficiently low temperatures, due to the preference for twisted minimizers.